sedovalx/cassandra-service-generator/README.md

 }
 ```

-After successful compilation there are generated services in the target/generated-sources/annotation/your_entity_package/
+After successful compilation there are four generated services in the target/generated-sources/annotation/your_entity_package/
 folder.
-By default an accessor, a mapper, a service and the accessor's java8 adapter are produced.
+By default it are an accessor, a mapper, a service and the accessor's java8 adapter.
 Don't forget to annotate
-your table class with @Table.
+your table class with @Table, the generator won't work otherwise.

 ### Accessor

 There are very limited amount of WHERE clauses for the SELECT statement available for any Cassandra-table.
 This amount equals
-to clustering keys count plus one.
-The generated accessor contains all of them as overloading of method with "get" name.
+to the clustering keys count plus one.
+The generated accessor contains all of them as overloadings of a methods with "get"/"getAsync" names.
-Overloads have different number of parameters, each parameter corresponds to one of the **primary** key parts as they
+The overloads have different number of parameters, each parameter corresponds to one of the **primary** key parts as they
 are specified in the table class.
 Both sync and async versions of methods are generated, async version has name "getAsync".
 Methods "getAll" and "deleteAll" are generated too (sync/async).

-For the example above next accessor would generate:
+For the example above next accessor will be generated:

 ``` java
 @Accessor